-“You are confronting what you are to become what you are.”
+You are confronting what you are, to become what you are.

-This is what you usually are in that moment.
-To confront, accept and allow this acknowledgment permits change.
-I experienced this acknowledgment during another confrontation with a housefly yesterday.
-(A housefly can be a great spiritual teacher.)
-Confronting this housefly initiated a true confirmation of spiritual awakening.
-I went to the window to open it.
-“I hope that no flies will come in the window when I open it” is what I thought as I headed toward the window.
-I open it and there was a fly that actually seemed to be waiting in anticipation for me to open it.
-It tried to fly in the window.
-I stopped it before it fly inside.
-I forgot the little Buddha in me in that moment.
-I became frustrated.
-I told myself that there is no way I want a fly in the house now.
-I walked to the terrace door to open it; still frustrated about the fly.
-I open the terrace door.
-A fly (I am sure it was the same one) fly passed me into the house like a flying rocket.
+I opened it and there was a fly that actually seemed to be waiting in anticipation to come inside.
+It tried to fly in the window and stopped it by swatting it outside.
+I forgot the little Buddha in me in that moment and became frustrated.
+Then I told myself that there is no way I wanted a fly in the house.
+I keep the bedroom window closed and walked to the terrace door to open it; still frustrated about the fly.
+I open the door and a fly (I am sure it was the same one) flew past me into the house like a rocket.

 You will always be the totality of anything; no matter what you experience or confront.